UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 ### Get allowance
 <details><summary>Get allowance description</summary>

-Get the amount of token pieces approved to transfer
+The method gets the number of token pieces approved to transfer

 #### Arguments